James Swan, United Nations Special Representative of the Secretary-General for Somalia

 Mr. Swan holds a Bachelor of Science in Foreign Service from Georgetown University, a Master of Arts from Johns Hopkins School of Advanced International Studies, and a Master of Arts in National Security Studies from the US National War College.

 Click here for Mr. Swan’s most recent statement to the UN Security Council.

 Anita Kiki Gbeho, Deputy Special Representative of the Secretary-General for Somalia

-Raisedon Zenenga is the United Nations Deputy Special Representative of the Secretary-General for Somalia.
-He oversees the work of the Political, Human Rights, Electoral, and Rule of Law and Security components of the United Nations Assistance Mission in Somalia, and supports the Special Representative in managing the Mission.
+Anita Kiki Gbeho is the United Nations Deputy Special Representative of the Secretary-General for Somalia.
+She oversees the work of the Political, Human Rights, Electoral, and Rule of Law and Security components of the United Nations Assistance Mission in Somalia (UNSOM), and supports the Special Representative in managing the Mission.

 Adam Abdelmoula, Deputy Special Representative of the Secretary-General, UN Resident Coordinator and Humanitarian Coordinator for Somalia